u-blox/blueprints_sho_altium/b212/B212_RF_chamber_scan/README.md

 -------------------------------------------------------------------------------

-3D RF chamber scan of the selected blueprint / reference design
+3D RF chamber scan of the blueprint / reference design
 ===============================================================

 Open the HTML file in a web browser.
 Ensure the corresponding data folder